nrfconnect/sdk-nrf/samples/nrf9160/aws_fota/README.rst

    You need the thing certificate (:file:`*-certificate.pem.crt`), the private key (:file:`*.private.pem.key`), and the root CA (choose the Amazon Root CA 1, :file:`AmazonRootCA1.pem`).
 #.
 Click :guilabel:`Activate` to activate the certificates.
 #.
 Click :guilabel:`Attach a policy` to continue to the next step.
 #.
-Select the policy that you created in step 3 and click :guilabel:`Register Thing`.
+Select the policy that you created in Step 3 and click :guilabel:`Register Thing`.

 Update the certificates
 -----------------------